marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_1-intro_to_steel.md

 ## Engineering properties of steel
 When selecting steel for a particular purpose it is normal to consider the following:

-strength,
+- strength
-deformation,
+- deformation
-toughness,
+- toughness
-fatigue,
+- fatigue
-weldability,
+- weldability
-fire,
+- fire
-corrosion
+- corrosion

 ## Available strength grades

-S460 -
+- S460 -

-S355 -
+- S355 -

-S275 -
+- S275 -

 ## Deformation
 The deformation (eg deflection) of a steel member is governed by young's modulus.